Careers News Downloads

 Thickness 1.5 mm

-Aluminum welding in the automotive industry
+Aluminum Welding in the Automotive Industry

 When laser welding complex body parts in the visible area, such as car doors, the highest demands are placed on the visual appearance of the weld seams.
 Therefore, particularly smooth seams are required, which can be painted directly without reworking.
 The diode laser in spot-in-spot configuration used for this purpose works on the one hand with a main spot at high power input and on the other hand with a surrounding spot that smoothes the weld seam in the same operation.
 The result is a homogeneous weld seam free of pores and spatter, and no further processing of the material is required.
 Depending on the application, this process can also be used without additional welding wire, which contributes to cost savings in production.

-Contact us!
+Call Contact